 Adverse winds delayed the opening of the attack and the same winds may have caused the pathfinder marking to fall back well short of the target area - despite the clear weather conditions.

-Some of the bombing fell in the city centre but most were ineffective and fell into open country south-west of the city.
+Some of the bombings fell in the city centre but most were ineffective and fell into the open country south-west of the city.